Quickstart

 ## Next steps

-Now that you have setup TubeLab with n8n, it's time to create your [first workflow](/api/automation/trends-tracker).
+Now that you have setup TubeLab with n8n, it's time to create your [trends tracker workflow](/api/automation/trends-tracker).

 URL: /api/automation/trends-tracker

-description: Learn how to create an n8n workflow to track YouTube trends.
+description: Learn how to create an n8n workflow to track your YouTube competitors

 import { Step, Steps } from "fumadocs-ui/components/steps";